Ar4l/dotfiles/README.md

   - [ ] alt-delete to delete a word
   - [ ] Highlight copied selection akin to nvim
   - [ ] single line mouse scrolling.
 This is possible but not like the way I want.
+  - [ ] tree on right side, hide tree after selecting file

 - `nvim`
   - why is wrap turned on for python by default, and off for markdown? it should be the opposite.
+  - [better folding based on tree-sitter expr](https://www.reddit.com/r/neovim/comments/16xz3q9/treesitter_highlighted_folds_are_now_in_neovim/).
+Folding works, `foldtext` does not.

 ## Notes